 Online payment processing has become the most important thing for any organization, with philanthropists using it the most.
 As a nonprofit, if you want to collect online donations from your donors, selecting a payment processor that enables you to do so securely and affordably is essential.

 While there are many general payment processors in the market, some dedicated payment processors work exclusively with nonprofits.
-So, to help you navigate through the market of nonprofit payment processors and choose the right payment solution, we have compiled a nonprofit payment processing guide that covers everything in detail.
+So, to help you navigate the market of nonprofit payment processors and choose the right payment solution, we have compiled a nonprofit payment processing guide that covers everything in detail.

 This Nonprofit Payment Processing Guide Covers the following;

-- What is Payment Processing?
+- What is a Nonprofit Payment Processing?

 - Important Payment Processing Terms